-Like the Hogwatrs express but better, this is what a trip on the Glacier Express Swiss train is like.
+Like the Hogwarts Express but better, this is what a trip on the Glacier Express Swiss train is like.
 The luxury train connects St. Moritz with Zermatt in a journey that covers some of Switzerland’s poshest and most coveted Alpine stations.
-The magical train is also an engineering feat and, parts of it, are listed by UNESCO.
+The magical train is also an engineering feat and, parts of it are listed by UNESCO.

 History of The Glacier Express

 The Glacier Express ran for the first time in 1930, that is over 85 years ago, between Zermatt and St. Moritz.
 The Alpine region of Switzerland had become popular ever since the end of the 19th century when ambitious hoteliers placed St. Moritz on the map as a great winter destination for the wealthy.

 Accessibility was extremely difficult so the train companies had to build 291 bridges and 91 tunnels to be able to reach some of the stops on today’s itinerary.

 The first trains already included a dining car where guests could indulge in food and drinks.
 Despite the trains being fully electric today, the Glacier Express is considered a “slow fast-train”.

 Like with Switzerland’s other scenic railways, which include the GoldenPass Line, Jungfrau Railway and Berinina Express, the point is to move and to watch the scenery.
 To arrive at the destination, is secondary.